sherinma2141/minor-project/README.md

 # minor-project
 Random Walk
-These are files that was done in honeywell.
+These are files that was done in (H).
-Minor Project files retreived from desktop(honeywell)
+Minor Project files retreived from desktop(H)